jiawei-yang05/Jiawei-yang05.github.io/_pages/about.md

   - /about.html
 ---

 I'm Jiawei Yang, a senior student majoring in statistics in USTC.
-My reasearch interests includes Image Alighment, Biostat, and Robust Group synchronization.
+I like poetry, modern and contemporary novel, running and baseball.

 Research interests
 ------
-· Image Alighment

-· Biostat
+· 3d-imaging

+· applications of statistics in science and social science

-· Robust Group synchronization
+· Robust estimation

+· signal processing